For publishers: 5 tips for optimizing your vendor assessment process

 The shift to more transparent data practices continues to evolve.
 Users are taking more control over whether or not they want to allow third-party cookies, trackers, and tags access to their personal data when they visit their favorite sites and apps.
 As a result, publishers need to adopt a more proactive approach to managing the vendors processing consumer data on their digital properties.

 If a publisher fails to curate their vendor list on a regular basis to understand what vendors are present on their digital properties, the consequences can be significant.
 Regulators in Europe have been cracking down on third-party data processing violations.
 For example, French data protection authority, the CNIL, ruled that Carrefour France and Carrefour Banque were in violation of GDPR for vendors who processed consumer data prior to user consent, resulting in a €3.05 million fine.
+The recent Belgian DPA ruling on the TCF emphasizes publishers’ responsibility, as data controllers, for the behavior of vendors on their site.

 Not only are publishers at risk of regulatory fines, but you could be missing out on monetization opportunities as well.
 Data leakage, caused when unknown vendors triggered by redirects capture audience data in the programmatic bid request, is both a security risk and devalues your relationship with the consumer.
 You need to identify the vendors who can provide value — so you can enter into a commercial arrangement — and block the ones who don’t.